 If you’re looking for an interactive third date idea, heading for the kitchen can be a great way to mix things up.
-You and your date can sign up for a local cooking class (try your local Sur La Table or Williams-Sonoma) and learn a new recipe while you learn more about each other.
+And if you're not pros, don't panic: You and your date can sign up for a cooking class (try your local Sur La Table or Williams-Sonoma) to nail a new recipe while learning more about each other.
 If you're both kitchen novices, consider signing up for a knife skills class—you'll learn how to properly hold a knife, as well as practice classic knife cuts, which might include the julienne, rough chop, and mince.

-Another third date idea is to head to a karaoke bar and sing your heart out to the person who may one day capture your heart.
+Another third date idea is to make a beeline for the nearest karaoke bar and sing your heart out to the person who may soon capture it.
 And whether you can carry a tune or not, you and your date will be able to see just how well you harmonize as a couple.
-You can even request to sing a duet together!
-According to a 2018 Time Out article, some of the best karaoke jams of our time include "I Want It That Way" by the Backstreet Boys, Whitney Houston's "I Wanna Dance With Somebody," and "Bohemian Rhapsody" by Queen.
+You can even request a duet to really up the ante.

 Go to a Museum

-For those who are looking for a third date idea that can make a positive and lasting impact in every respect, then volunteering is the way to go.
-And whether you sign up to help organize a run/walk in your area (such as those by Girls on the Run, a non-profit dedicated to empowering young girls through the joy of running), head to a local Humane Society animal shelter, or spend the morning serving or delivering food with a non-profit organization like Meals on Wheels, there are many different and worthy causes in your area where you can do some good as you get to know each other.
+For those who are looking for a third date idea that can make a positive and lasting impact in every respect, volunteering is the way to go.
+Whether you sign up to help organize a run or walk in your area (such as those by Girls on the Run, a non-profit dedicated to empowering young girls through the joy of running), work with a local Humane Society animal shelter, or spend the morning serving or delivering food with a non-profit organization like Meals on Wheels, there are many different and worthy causes to do some good as you get to know each other.

-If you’re looking for a third date idea that will knock it out of the park, heading to a sporting event in your area is a great call.
+Hit up a sporting event for a third date that will really knock it out of the park (or whatever sports euphemism fits!).
 Not only will you get to learn more about your date's competitive spirit as you cheer on your team, but the high-energy environment can help you to see an upbeat side of each other as well.
-Plus, sports arenas have upped their concessions offerings in recent years, and while you may be paying more than you would elsewhere, you're likely to find local craft beers on tap, as well as local and regional food specialties.
+Plus, sports arenas have upped their concessions offerings, and while you may be paying more than you would elsewhere, you're likely to find local craft beers on tap, as well as local and regional food specialties.

 Visit a Theme Park

-For adrenaline-seekers, another thrilling third date idea is to head to a theme park in your area.
-Enjoy the different rides together, and the benefit of always having someone to chat with in line.
-In between rides, attempt to win each other stuffed animals, hats, and different prizes at the various booths.
-Consider Six Flags across California, Georgia, Illinois and more for rollercoasters; Hershey Park in Pennsylvania for chocolate-lovers; and Schlitterbahn in Texas for waterpark fun.
+Adrenaline-seekers, check out a theme park for an exhilarating day date.
+Enjoy the different rides together, indulge in all the snacks, and appreciate the benefit of always having someone to chat with in line.
+Up the romance by attempting to win each other stuffed animals, hats, and different prizes at the various booths.

 Plan a Picnic